attainu/robin-reflect-writing/README.md

 ## Technologies Used:

-Node JS
+- Node JS
-Mongo DB Atlas (or )Elephant SQL
+- Mongo DB Atlas (or )Elephant SQL
-Express
+- Express
-Heroku(for Deployment Purpose)
+- Heroku(for Deployment Purpose)
-HTML/CSS/Bootstrap
+- HTML/CSS/Bootstrap
-Cloudinary
+- Cloudinary
-Mongoose (or) Sequelize
+- Mongoose (or) Sequelize

 ## How to use
-1.User can download or clone the repository and install all the dependencies using "npm install" 2.type "npm start" to start the app..
+1. User can download or clone the repository and install all the dependencies using "npm install"
+2. type "npm start" to start the app..
 Note: We must have all the values inside the .env file...